12Starlight/linux/file_system/archiving_compression.md

 Extracting a tarball does **not** empty the tarball.
 You can extract from a tarball as many times as you want without affecting the tarball's contents.

+&nbsp;

+## **2. Compressing Tarballs**

+Tarballs are just containers for files.
+They do not by themselves do any compression, but can be compressed using a variety of compression algorithms.